SumoLogic/sumologic-solution-templates/azure-collection-terraform/README.md

 Activity logs operate at the **Azure subscription level**, not at the resource level.
 This has important implications:

-- **Scope**: Activity logs capture ALL operations across the ENTIRE subscription (all resource groups, all resources)
+- **Scope**.
+Activity logs capture ALL operations across the ENTIRE subscription (all resource groups, all resources).
-- **Single Configuration**: Azure only allows **ONE** diagnostic setting for activity logs per subscription
+- **Single Configuration**.
+Azure only allows **ONE** diagnostic setting for activity logs per subscription.
-- **Shared Resource**: If multiple Terraform configurations or users enable activity logs on the same subscription, **only the last one applied will be active**
+- **Shared Resource**.
+If multiple Terraform configurations or users enable activity logs on the same subscription, **only the last one applied will be active**.
-- **Deletion Impact**: Running `terraform destroy` on ANY Terraform configuration that manages activity logs will **delete the subscription-level diagnostic setting**, affecting **ALL** other configurations that depend on it
+- **Deletion Impact**.
+Running `terraform destroy` on ANY Terraform configuration that manages activity logs will **delete the subscription-level diagnostic setting**, affecting **ALL** other configurations that depend on it.

 **Best Practices:**
 1. ✅ Enable activity logs in **only ONE** Terraform workspace per subscription